luisanatalia/bank-api/README.md

 3. For design principles, I used the transactionReference as String

 ToDo:
-1. Still pending unit test
-2. Security has not been added
+1. Security has not been added yet